hydrargyrum/feed-password-daemon/README.md

 When run, feed-password-daemon:
 - takes as arguments: a command that will be wrapped and its arguments
-- takes a password on stdin and caches it
+- takes a password on TTY and caches it
 - run this forever:
     - waits for SIGUSR1 to be received
     - when SIGUSR1 is received, it runs the wrapped command